Viz2202/dtiproject/README.md

-There are files named Flase in the repository please do not open them.
+#There are files named False in the repository please do not open them.
+Those are test files